wu-shuaimin/shuaimin_blog/_posts/2022-09-01-AWS-Fundamental-Note.md

  #### Storage Services S3

  S3 is an **object storage** services for the cloud that is highly available.
+It stands for Simple Storage Service (S3)

  * Objects (or files) are stored in *buckets* (or directories)